camunda-community-hub/zeebest/README.md

 When zeebe stabilizes to 1.0.0 this may matter less.
 In the mean time, use the version of `zeebest` that matches the minor patch version of your zeebe version e.g. 0.18.x.

-## Todos

-There are some big issues that needed to be addressed!
-Some are in-flight, and there is already plenty of refactoring to be done.
-My futures-foo is not fantastic.

-- [x] TESTS (I would like help mocking the grpc stuff, and with the futures testing)
-- [x] Get topology
-- [x] List workflows
-- [x] Deploy workflows
-- [x] Activate and complete job
-- [x] Publish message
-- [x] Create task workers API
-  - [x] Bounded number of concurrent tasks
-  - [x] Support stop workflow on panic
-- [x] Support any zeebe server (not just local)
-- [x] Create examples
-- [x] Futurize
-- [ ] Explore making the API more ergonomic for synchronous use cases (no futures)
-- [ ] Optimize the worker for readability and performance
-- [ ] Find good approach for ergonomic, high level worker runtime that does not involve knowledge of futures or `tokio`
-- [ ] Parse BPMN documents (another crate?)
-- [ ] Support grpc tls (needs to be implemented upstream first)

 ## Deving